michelgoth/Tables_R_Tutorial/NEUROSURGEON_GUIDE.md

 A free, modern statistical software with a beautiful interface.

 **Why Jamovi?**
-- ✅ Completely visual interface
+- Completely visual interface
-- ✅ Built specifically for clinical research
+- Built specifically for clinical research
-- ✅ Publication-ready output
+- Publication-ready output
-- ✅ No coding required
+- No coding required

 **Getting Jamovi:**
 Download from: https://www.jamovi.org/

 ---

-## 📚 **R Basics for Neurosurgeons**
+## **R Basics**

 ### **Think of R Like Medical Terminology**